Create PCBs with the direct toner method

 7. Finished

 After etching, you only have to remove toner.
-This can be easilly done with acetone.
+This can be easily done with acetone.

 Results

-I have made severel PCBs with this method, partly with TQFP SMD parts.
+I have made several PCBs with this method, partly with TQFP SMD parts.

 In a test i have etched 3 mil (0,0762mm) conductive strips (!).